googlesamples/android-media-controller/README.md

 =====================
 Create a simple MediaController that connects to a MediaBrowserService in order to test inter-app media controls.
+This tool is described in the Android documentation: [Using the media controller test app](https://developer.android.com/guide/topics/media-apps/audio-app/media-controller-test).

 This app works with the Universal Android Music Player sample, or any other app that implements the media APIs.